Deltares-research/DLLMForge/docs/tutorials/Information_extraction_tutorial.rst

 Information Extraction with LLMs Tutorial
 =========================================

 This tutorial demonstrates how to build a complete information extraction (IE) pipeline using Large Language Models (LLMs) from the DLLMForge library.
 The pipeline uses LLMs to automatically extract structured data from unstructured documents like PDFs, research papers, and technical reports.

-You could think of several use cases like extracting experimental parameters from research papers, pulling technical specifications from engineering documents, gathering statistical data from reports, extracting structured information from forms and invoices, or collecting metadata from scientific publications.
+For a full end-to-end code example, see the Jupyter notebook: :doc:`information_extration.ipynb`

 Overview
 ========